psantana5/ansible-hpc/README.md

 # HPC Cluster Deployment with Ansible

+## 📊 Reporting System

+The cluster includes an automated reporting system that provides insights into usage, efficiency, and billing:

+- **Daily Usage Reports**: Track job submissions, completions, and resource utilization
+- **Weekly Efficiency Reports**: Analyze CPU and memory efficiency to optimize resource allocation
+- **Monthly Billing Reports**: Generate detailed cost breakdowns by user, account, and partition

+### Configuration

+The reporting system uses Gmail SMTP for sending reports:

+1. Email notifications are configured using vault-secured credentials (please, set an environment variable called GMAIL_APP_PASSWORD or add it to the vault (recommended))
+2. Reports are automatically generated and sent to administrators
+3. Customizable billing rates for accurate cost tracking

+### Security

+- Sensitive information (passwords, API keys) is stored in Ansible Vault
+- Environment variables can be used for additional security
+- All reports are stored locally with configurable retention periods

+For more details on the reporting configuration, see the `roles/reporting` directory.

 ### This repository contains Ansible playbooks and roles for deploying and configuring a complete High-Performance Computing (HPC) cluster with SLURM workload manager, OpenLDAP authentication, and monitoring infrastructure.

 ## 🏗️ Architecture Overview

 The infrastructure consists of the following components:

 ### SLURM Cluster

 - **Controller Node** (slurmctld)
 - **Database Node** (slurmdbd with MariaDB)
 - **Compute Nodes** (slurmd)

 ### Authentication

 - **OpenLDAP Server**
 - **LDAP Clients** (SSSD)

 ### Monitoring

 - **Prometheus**
 - **Grafana**
 - **Node Exporter**
 - **SLURM Exporter**

 ### Additional Services

 - **DNS Server**
 - **Foreman** for system management
 - **Docker** for containerized services